 Making a Request for Public Records

 The Massachusetts Public Records Law, found at Chapter 66, Section 10 of the Massachusetts General Laws, applies to records made or received by a Massachusetts governmental entity.
 Unless the requested records fall under an exemption to the Law, the responsive documents must be made available to the requester.
 A list of exemptions may be found at Chapter 4, Section 7(26) of the Massachusetts General Laws.
+To request a public record on line, go here:

 Under the new provisions, agencies and municipalities are required to designate 1 or more Records Access Officer (RAO).
 The RAO has a duty to: